Tips & Tools for Your First Vegetable Garden

 X MARKS THE VEGETABLE GARDEN SPOT

 Ideally, prepare your garden bed in full sun (minimum of 6 hours of direct sunshine in the spring and summer).
 Just because a garden spot gets strong sun at noon it might not get 6 hours worth.
-In our new video on planning a first garden, Tricia gets an accurate light measurement with our handy SunCalc Sunlight Calculator.

 Good soil is the source of nutrients for your plants.
 Now is the time for a soil test, to see if you need to amend your soil with key ingredients.
 For detailed information on soil testing, check out our video and article.